matrix-org/gsoc/IDEAS.md

 **Knowledge pre-req**: Cryptography.
 The language for the platform you are targetting.

 **Potential mentor**: Hubert Chathi ([github](https://github.com/uhoreg)), Matthew Hodgson ([github](https://github.com/ara4n))

-### Fun features for Riot/Web, Riot/iOS and Riot/Android

-Riot is a flagship Matrix client; an Apache-licensed set of communication apps for Web (React), iOS & Android.
-Some nice refinements that would be good GSoC projects include:

- * Ability to share maps of locations!
-We have a PR from the community for Riot/Web (https://github.com/matrix-org/matrix-react-sdk/pull/596) - adding to mobile would be cool too!
- * High quality push-to-talk support.
- * Adding custom emojis to the message composer and timeline on all platforms!
- * Support for using multiple accounts simultaneously.
- * Quick actions on iOS for replying to notifications.
- * Rich-text Editor!
-Riot/Web has a Rich-text Editor thanks to GSoC 2016 - why not add to the mobile platforms?
- * Sending and displaying mathematics

-**Difficulty**: Medium (on average)

-**Knowledge pre-req**: iOS, Android.

-**Potential mentors**: David Baker ([github](https://github.com/dbkr)), Guillaume Foret ([github](https://github.com/giomfo)), Emmanuel Rohee ([github](https://github.com/manuroe))

-### HTML Embeddable Matrix Chat Rooms

-Blogs and articles that allow users to engage with the author and comment on the content are standard in today's web and hugely popular.
-The implementations of these are largely from the authors of the blog or often completely proprietary in the case of newspaper or magzine articles.
-If I comment on a article and start discussing it with someone else, I now have to keep going back to that article to continue the discussion.

-Matrix could be used as a platform where users can arrive at a random website, sign in with their Matrix ID, comment on a blog post or article and then continue that discussion through a standard Matrix client.

-**Expected Results**: Extending https://github.com/matrix-org/matrix-react-sdk to provide reusable web compoents that a website author can download, embed and skin into their website to make comments work with minimal work to integrate.
-Could require user to log in with a matrix account to post (so your Matrix account would let you post comments on any website which used this), or support anonymous guest access.
-The blog author would be able to add their own comments and moderate comments.
-VoIP and Video calling support would be an added bonus.
-Other extensions would be plugins for blogging platforms so users of WordPress or similar can use the software on their blogs by just installing the plugin.

-There is some related prior art at https://live.hello-matrix.net/ and https://github.com/Half-Shot/matrix-gsoc-bark but neither of these are specifically for embedded rooms.

-**Difficulty**: Easy/Moderate

-**Knowledge pre-req**: HTML, Javascript

-**Potential mentors**: David Baker ([github](https://github.com/dbkr)), Erik Johnston ([github](https://github.com/erikjohnston))

 ### Alternative Efficient Client-Server Transports and Encodings